 More info: www.hickorybarbq.com or 937-228-5252

-Columbus and Cincinnati poultry lovers have been getting their fill of Raising Cane’s flaky, fried chicken tenders for quite some time.
-With the recent opening of the first Dayton-area Cane’s in Centerville, ‘Caniacs’ in Dayton no longer need to drive out of town for that tempting, signature taste.
+Raising Cane’s flaky, fried chicken tenders are a delight and there are three locations in the Dayton-area to find that tempting, signature taste.
 If delicious dipping sauce with your fried chicken is your thing, look no further.
 This fried chicken chain has got their sauce recipe DOWN.
 But we’ll let you decide.

 More info: www.raisingcanes.com